‘Young And The Restless’ Spoilers: Chelsea Learns The Truth, Nick Gets A Shocker

 Young and the Restless fans should expect major fireworks just before Chloe’s wedding.
 Nick will keep searching for any clue that could reveal who killed his brother, Adam.
 He remains convinced that Chloe was the one that killed Adam, but Nick is open to other suggestions.

 Young and the Restless spoilers tease that Nick goes to Paul Williams (Doug Davidson) with his suspicions and he asks him to help find Adam’s killer.
 At first, Paul tells Nick that the case was closed and there was no need to investigate any further.
-Paul decided to hear Nick out and came to the conclusion that he was on to something —what if the cabin’s explosion wasn’t an accident?
+Paul decided to hear Nick out and came to the conclusion that he was on to something — what if the cabin’s explosion wasn’t an accident?

 Sharon: "He [Dylan] was never convinced that explosion at the cabin was an accident!" #YR pic.twitter.com/1xqASg5QKD